Shared parental leave and pay

 - their partner's name

-- maternity leave start and end dates
+- maternity or adoption leave start and end dates

 - the total amount of SPL and ShPP available and how much they and their partner intend to take